FOMC Meeting: Key Takeaways

 Policy Announcement

-The Federal Open Market Committee (FOMC or the Committee) reduced the federal funds rate by 50 basis points (100 bps equal 1%) to 4.75% – 5.00%, beginning a new interest-rate-cutting cycle.
-The Committee has gained greater confidence that inflation is moving sustainably toward 2%, and judges that the risks to achieving its employment and inflation goals are roughly in balance.
+The Federal Open Market Committee (FOMC or the Committee) reduced the federal funds rate by 25 basis points (100 basis points (bps) equal 1%) to 4.50% – 4.75%, continuing with the interest-rate-cutting cycle that started in September.
+The Committee still believes that inflation is moving sustainably toward 2%, and judges that the risks to achieving its employment and inflation goals are roughly in balance.
 The Federal Reserve (Fed) continues reducing its holdings of U.S. Treasury securities and agency mortgage-backed securities, under the updated monthly cap of $25 billion and $35 billion, respectively.

 Stated reasons

 - Recent indicators suggest that economic activity has continued to expand at a solid pace.
-Job gains have slowed, and the unemployment rate has moved up but remains low.
-Inflation has made further progress toward the Committee’s 2 percent objective but remains somewhat elevated.
+Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low.
+Inflation has made progress toward the Committee’s 2 percent objective but remains somewhat elevated.

-- In light of the progress on inflation and the balance of risks, the Committee decided to lower the target range for the federal funds rate by 50 basis points to 4.75%-5.00%.
+- In support of its goals, the Committee decided to lower the target range for the federal funds rate by 25 bps to 4.50%-4.75%.
 Still, the economic outlook is uncertain, and the Committee is attentive to the risks to both sides of its dual mandate (price stability and full employment).

 Looking forward